AnopGoswami/ANG-Validator/README.md

 ```

-#### Note: Here ".required" is the element selector you can use your own
+<small> Note: Here ".required" is the element selector you can use your own </small>

 ### Use html code as below :